mjacobus/mjacobus.github.io/_posts/2015-11-24-vim-autocompletion-for-php.md

 Netbeans, but I think it is good enough in VIM.

 Please leave a comment if you need any help with that.
 I hope to record a video showing how that can be done.
-Much better.